kylegilman/video-embed-thumbnail-generator/readme.txt

 * `caption="Caption"`
 * `description="Description"` Used for metadata only.
 * `downloadlink="true/false"` generates a link below the video to make it easier for users to save the video file to their computers.
-* `right_click="true/false"`
+* `right_click="true/false"` allow or disable right-clicking on the video player.
-* `resize`="true/false"`
+* `resize="true/false"` allow or disable responsive resizing.
+* `id="xxx"` video attachment ID (instead of using a URL).
+* `videos="x"` number of attached videos to display if no URL or id is given.

 = These options will only affect Video.js playback =

 * `skin="example-css-class"` Completely change the look of the video player. <a href="https://github.com/zencoder/video-js/blob/master/docs/skins.md">Instructions here.</a>

 = These options will only affect Flash playback in Strobe Media Playback video elements.
-They will have no effect on HTML5 or Video.js playback. =
+They will have no effect on other players. =

 * `autohide="true/false"` specify whether to autohide the control bar after a few seconds.
 * `playbutton="true/false"` turns the big play button overlay in the middle of the video on or off.